ksm492/mini-kiki/README.md

-# mini-kiki
+# MINI-KIKI

-mini kiki is a chrome extension that creates a virtual version of myself to bug my friends when I'm not there.
+MINI KIKI is a chrome extension that creates a virtual version of myself to annoy my friends.